Li Fu Lee: Biography

-Li Fu Lee was born on May 3, 1904 in Changdong, Hebei.
+Li Fu Lee was born on May 3, 1904, in Changdong, Hebei.
 She was Han Chinese and married Kuan Tung (關東 (Guān Dōng)), who was from a prominent Manchu family.
 She earned a Bachelor of Science from the National Technical School of China.
 By 1925, she lived in Beijing.

 In 1925, Kuan was studying electrical engineering at the Massachusetts Institute of Technology (MIT).
-During his study, he decided to want Lee to study at MIT as well.
+During his study, he decided he wanted Lee to study at MIT as well.
 Kuan returned to China with this in mind.
 Soon after Lee and Kuan had their wedding and honeymoon, in September, they moved to the US.
-They boarded the President McKinley from Shanghai to Seattle.
+They boarded the President McKinley and sailed from Shanghai to Seattle.
 Soon after they arrived, that same year, Lee enrolled at MIT in electrical engineering.
-Lee and Kuan both graduated from MIT with a Bachelor of Science in electrical engineering in 1929 and 1927 respectively.
-She reportedly lived with Kuan at 21 Lee St. in Cambridge.
+The couple reportedly lived at 21 Lee St. in Cambridge.

-Lee's attendance at MIT was sensational.
-The Boston Globe reported on it and published a photo of her on October 20, 1925.
+Lee's arrival at MIT was reported by numerous media outlets, including by The Boston Globe, which published a story and photo of her on October 20, 1925.
 It declared her as MIT's "most interesting student" that year, saying: "Dressed in her quaint and Oriental costume, Mrs Tung makes an unusual sight in the corridors of the institute."
-Other newspapers across the US reported on the story as well.
+Other newspapers across the US reported on the story, as did MIT's The Technology Review.

-Lee was noted for being a Chinese female student.
-In 1925, Chinese Students' Monthly said that she "is perhaps the first Chinese girl student studying engineering in this country that we know of."
+Lee was noted for being female and Chinese.
+In 1925, Chinese Students' Monthly said that she was "perhaps the first Chinese girl student studying engineering in this country that we know of."
 In February 1926, Popular Science Monthly published a piece about her.
 It symbolized Lee's attendance as progress for women's rights in China, saying: "At least there is one Chinese [Kuan Tung] who believes that woman [sic] should have a place outside the home as well as in."
 That same month, The Technology Review of MIT reran the photo of Lee first published in The Boston Globe and noted that she was "the first Chinese Co-ed ever to enter [MIT]".